d12frosted/elpa-mirror/nongnu/pdf-tools-readme.txt

   server-test-unsupported'.
 To add support, look into the `server/test/docker/templates' folder (`ubuntu' files are a good example to refer to)

+6.5 Issue Template for Bug Reports ──────────────────────────────────

+  Please use the 'Bug Report' issue template when reporting bugs.
+The template is as follows:

+6.5.1 Describe the bug
+╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  A clear and concise description of what the bug is.

+6.5.2 Steps To Reproduce the behaviour:
+╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  1. Go to '…'
+  2. Click on '….'
+  3. Scroll down to '….'
+  4. See error

+6.5.3 What is the expected behaviour?
+╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  A clear and concise description of what you expected to happen.

+6.5.4 Desktop
+╌╌╌╌╌╌╌╌╌╌╌╌╌

+  Please complete the following information:

+  • OS: [eg: MacOS Catalina]
+  • Emacs Version: [This should be the output of `M-x emacs-version' ]
+  • Poppler Version: [eg: output of `brew info poppler' and similarly for other OSs]

+6.5.5 Your pdf-tools install ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  Please complete the following information:
+  • `pdf-tools' Version: [ `M-x package-list-packages' -> Search for
+    `pdf-tools' -> Hit Enter and copy all the details that pop up in the Help buffer]
+  • `pdf-tools' customization / configuration that you use:

+6.5.6 Additional context
+╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  • If you are reporting a crash, please try and add the Backtrace / Stacktrace of the crash.
+  • If you are reporting a bug, please try and attach an example PDF file where I can reproduce the bug.
+  • If you can attach screenshots or recordings, that is a great help
+  • Please try reproducing the bug yourself on Vanilla Emacs before reporting the problem.

 7 FAQs